E110: Conflict of Interest in Research

 UNM employees working on nonsponsored research at other institutions are encouraged for their self-protection to follow the conflicts of interest procedures of their host institution.

 1. Disclosure requirements apply for the duration of the UNM research.
 Investigators must disclose any of the following, among other things, that occur during the sponsored UNM research:

-2. Investigators must submit updated disclosure forms to ORS or HSC-PAA within 30 days after the disclosable situation arises.
+2. Investigators must submit updated disclosure forms to ORS or HSC-SPO within 30 days after the disclosable situation arises.

-3. All newly-added investigators on UNM research must submit a completed conflict of interest disclosure form to ORS or HSC-PAA within 30 days after beginning work on the research.
-The principal investigator, and any co-principal investigator, are responsible for informing newly-added investigators of this requirement and ensuring that they submit disclosure forms.
-Newly- added investigators are subject to the ongoing disclosure requirements of this section.
+3. All newly-added investigators on UNM research must submit a completed conflict of interest disclosure form to ORS or HSC-SPO within 30 days after beginning work on the research.
+The principal investigator, and any co-principal investigator, are responsible for informing newly added investigators of this requirement and ensuring that they submit disclosure forms.
+Newly added investigators are subject to the ongoing disclosure requirements of this section.

 F. Confidentiality of Disclosures